 The sixth annual Economic Development 411 (ED411) will be held on December 1, 2017.
-More than 400 elected and appointed officials, civic leaders and business leaders are expected to joined the Mid-Ohio Development Exchange and Columbus 2020 for a day of insightful sessions and dialogue.
+More than 400 elected and appointed officials, civic leaders and business leaders will join the Mid-Ohio Development Exchange and Columbus 2020 for a day of insightful sessions and dialogue.

 Friday, December 1, 2017

 7:30 – 8:25 a.m. | Networking and Breakfast

 8:25 – 9:20 a.m. | Morning General Session

 Keynote Speaker: Mark Kvamme, Co-Founder and Partner, Drive Capital (see Keynote Speakers tab)

 9:35 – 10:35 a.m. | Breakout Sessions #1